 Certain of our agreements with our suppliers include minimum purchase obligations and limited exclusivity provisions.
 These purchases are generally made on the basis of rolling 12-month forecasts which in part are binding on us and the balance of which are subject to adjustment by us subject to certain limitations.
 Certain of our agreements also include contractual minimum purchase commitments regardless of the rolling 12-month forecasts.
-We may not purchase sufficient quantities of VASCEPA to meet actual demand or our purchase of supply may exceed actual demand.
+We may not purchase sufficient quantities of VASCEPA to meet actual demand or we may be required to purchase more supply than needed to meet actual demand.
 In either case, such event could have a material adverse effect on our financial results and financial condition.